-Sub-brands From Major Carriers
+Sub-Brands From Major Carriers

 Mobile Virtual Network Operators (MVNOs)

-- Republic Wireless.
-With Republic Wireless, you get most of your data over WiFi, switching over to Sprint’s LTE network only as needed.
+With Republic Wireless, you get most of your data over Wi-Fi, switching over to the T-Mobile-Sprint LTE network only as needed.
 This allows Republic to offer service at lower rates than most other providers.
-Its cheapest plan is $15 per month for unlimited talk and text, with data available only over WiFi.
-At higher tiers, you can get more data at 3G and 4G LTE speeds – starting at $20 a month for 1GB and going up to $90 for 10GB.
-One catch is that you can’t bring your own device, although Republic offers a choice of several smartphones from Motorola, Samsung, and Nexus.
+Its cheapest plan is $15 per month or $150 per year for unlimited talk and text.
+Data is normally available only over Wi-Fi, but you can add cell data for $5 per GB.

-- US Mobile.
-US Mobile runs on T-Mobile’s 4G LTE network, and it can accept all the same phones as T-Mobile.
-Like Ting, this carrier lets you build your own plan.
-The cheapest option is $9 a month for 100 minutes, 100 texts, and 100MB of data.
-From there, you can scale all the way up to 5,000 minutes, unlimited texts, and 6GB of data for $59 a month.
+US Mobile doesn’t offer any “plans,” per se.
+Instead, this carrier lets you build your own plan.
+The cheapest option is a mere $5 per month for 75 minutes, 50 texts, and 50MB of data.
+From there, you can scale all the way up to unlimited talk and text with 8 GB of data for $40 per month plus taxes and fees.